iods/go-util/README.md

 Util - Common Utilities for Go
 ==============================

-The `go-util` package is a bundle of utilities and shared code I am using for common things in Go.
+The `go-util` package is a set of composable utilities, libraries, and shared code I am coding with for common things in Go.
 It is still a WIP.

-These are wrappers and base containers for making common tasks faster and less repetitive.
+These are wrappers and base containers for making common tasks faster and less repetitive for building CLIs to enterprise.
+They are packaged individually for tooling.

 > **WARNING:** This is a private package and is not currently maintained for public use.